kitnil/awesome/README.md

 ## Others

+- [nginx-cheatsheet](https://github.com/SimulatedGREG/nginx-cheatsheet) - A quick reference to common server configurations from serving static files to using in congruency with Node.js applications.
+- [nginx-quick-reference](https://github.com/trimstray/nginx-quick-reference) - This notes describes how to improve Nginx performance, security and other important things.
 - [kubernetes-failure-stories](https://github.com/hjacobs/kubernetes-failure-stories) - Compilation of public failure/horror stories related to Kubernetes
 - [the-practical-linux-hardening-guide](https://github.com/trimstray/the-practical-linux-hardening-guide) - :fire: This guide details the planning and the tools involved in creating a secure Linux production systems - work in progress.
 - [awesome-rofi](https://github.com/cjbassi/awesome-rofi) - A curated list of awesome rofi (and dmenu) applications